masesgroup/KNet/src/documentation/articles/performance.md

 #### Analysis

-Looking at the above table KNet performs better than Confluent.Kafka.
+Looking at the above table KNet performs better than Confluent.Kafka™.

 > [!NOTE]
 > These are results from some tests done using the configuration reported in previous chapter.
-With different combination of parameters Confluent.Kafka can perform better than KNet in all tests.
+With different combination of parameters Confluent.Kafka™ can perform better than KNet in all tests.

 ## Final considerations

-The KNet library performs better when the massages are larger; when the messages are small Confluent.Kafka performs better.
+The KNet library performs better when the massages are larger; when the messages are small Confluent.Kafka™ performs better.
 KNet suffers the JNI interface overhead needed to performs the operations (the user can activate JNI calls measurement): the evidence comes from the difference between KNetProducer and KafkaProducer (without _UseKNetProducer_ command-line switch).
 Using KNetProducer the numbers of JNI invocation are less than using KafkaProducer, so reducing the number of JNI calls have a great impact on overall performance.
 The same consideration can be applied on the consume side: KNetConsumer does not reduce the impact of JNI interface and it does not give any great improvement.